The extraordinary case of the Picvest billions

 Southdale

-The Southdale Shopping Centre became the flagship belongings within the HS 17 syndication and became syndicated to buyers for R205.Five million.
-At the time, it becomes the biggest single property ever syndicated with the aid of any HS syndication.
+The Southdale Shopping Centre became the flagship property of the HS 17 syndication and was syndicated to buyers for R205.Five million.
+At the time, it became the biggest single property ever syndicated with any HS syndication.

 The BRP also mentioned the center as one of the “number one” shopping centers destined to receive additional funding to grow its sales capacity, but this never materialized.

-The property changed into bought much less than a month after the implementation of the BRP.
+The property was bought much less than a month after the implementation of the BRP.

-It becomes sold through a lower back-to-lower back transaction from Orthotouch to Georgiou’s employer Zephan, which then on-bought it to Serica Investments.
-The transaction resulted in an income of R26 million for HS 17, however a massive loss of R57 million for Orthotouch.
-Zephan, in flip, earned a profit of R33 million from the transaction.
+It was sold through a lower back-to-lower transaction from Orthotouch to Georgiou’s employer, Zephan, which then on-bought it to Serica Investments.
+The transaction resulted in an income of R26 million for HS 17 but a massive loss of R57 million for Orthotouch.
+Zephan, in turn, earned a profit of R33 million from the transaction.